Skip to main content

 2. International fees are typically three times the amount of domestic fees.
 Exact cost will be calculated upon completion of registration.

-3. Class will NOT be held March 14 (BCIT Spring Break).
-THIS IS A DEGREE LEVEL COURSE FOR THE BACHELOR OF ACCOUNTING PROGRAM.
-This class will be held virtually, with the exception of mandatory in-person exams.
+3. This class will be held virtually, with the exception of mandatory in-person midterm and final exams.
 This is a synchronous course, so students must be available to attend remotely through Zoom at the scheduled class times.
 Students must have a webcam and microphone.
-Both the midterm and final exams will be held during class time IN PERSON at the Burnaby Campus in the classroom listed above.
+Exams will be held during class time IN-PERSON at the Burnaby Campus in the classroom noted above.
+This is a degree level course for the Bachelor of Accounting program.
 Please direct any inquiries to bachelor_accounting@bcit.ca.

 Status